 Hamilton Khaki Navy BeLOWZERO: Tenet’s Favourite Understated Diver

-Fans and patrons of the Hamilton brand are surely familiar with how many of its watches, particularly from the Khaki Navy collection, have featured in iconic films.
+Fans and patrons of the Hamilton brand are surely familiar with how many of its watches, particularly from the Khaki Navy collection, have been featured in iconic films.
 Indeed, Hamilton has frequently been in the limelight of the silver screen, with many fans proclaiming it the favourite watch brand of filmmakers.
 Popular examples of Hamilton watches in movies include the Hamilton Khaki Aviation Pilot Day-Date Watch and the Hamilton Khaki Field Murph Auto, both of which showed up in the critically-acclaimed film Interstellar, and the limited-edition Hamilton Ventura Skeleton Auto, which appeared on Tony Stark’s wrist in Spiderman: Homecoming.

 Another iconic Hamilton movie watch is the Hamilton Khaki Navy BeLOWZERO.
-This watch was was famously toted by Matt Damon’s character in The Martian (2015).
-One fascinating thing about the Khaki Navy BeLOWZERO is that it has the distinction of being the only Hamilton watch to appear in but two different Oscar-winning films.
+This watch was famously toted by Matt Damon’s character in The Martian (2015).
+One fascinating thing about the Khaki Navy BeLOWZERO is that it has the distinction of being the only Hamilton watch to appear in two different Oscar-winning films.
 After Hamilton collaborated with Christopher Nolan in the 2014 film Interstellar, the writer-director approached Hamilton to develop a new, unique, and versatile watch for him.
 This led to the creation of a new, iconic model of the Hamilton Khaki Navy BeLOWZERO, which famously featured in Nolan’s latest hit, Tenet (2020).

 Given the stealthy, distinctive style of the Hamilton Khaki Navy BeLOWZERO, it is no surprise why both models of this watch quickly became favourites, both on-screen and off-screen.
 For the purpose of this article, we will be taking an in-depth look at the Tenet Hamilton Khaki Navy BeLOWZERO, which is the more recent of the two models.
 We will also briefly go through the similarities and differences between both BeLOWZERO timekeepers.
-So without further ado, let us take a closer look at the Tenet watch and everything it has to offer.
+So, without further ado, let us take a closer look at the Tenet watch and everything it has to offer.

 Boasting a striking all-black colourway, the Hamilton Khaki Navy BeLOWZERO is an instant stunner.
 From its black PVD-coated case and black rubber strap down to its sleek black dial, the Hamilton Tenet watch simply exudes ruggedness in every way.